jeep wrangler 2.0 vs 3.6

 What if I use it more on-road?
 What about fuel economy?
 What about acceleration?
 There are many questions to ask.
 We will try to answer them in today’s piece

-The RPM maxes out at 6600, so you can get a lot of power from it, and even though this engine has only been with us a relatively short time, it is already fairly easy to find modifications.
+The rpm maxes out at 6,600.
+With this, you can get a lot of power from it, and even though this engine has only been with us a relatively short time, it is already fairly easy to find modifications.

 Acceleration and Speed/Power